hiteshhedwig/hiteshhedwig.github.io/_pages/about.md

-I am a passionate Mechanical Engineering graduate from Delhi Technological University (DTU, 2020), eagerly looking to pursue an MS in AI/Robotics to further my expertise in autonomous systems and artificial intelligence.
+I am a Mechanical Engineering graduate from Delhi Technological University (DTU, 2020), eagerly looking to pursue an MS in AI/Robotics to further my expertise in autonomous systems and artificial intelligence.

 #### Journey